-AT&T and Deutsche Telekom pull FCC application for T-Mobile deal, AT&T preps for $4B lossAlex Wagner - Deputy Managing Editor, News Desk
+AT&T and Deutsche Telekom pull FCC application for T-Mobile deal, AT&T preps for $4B lossAlex Wagner - Editorial Director of News and Content

 Looks like FCC Chairman Julius Genachowski's request for a formal hearing on AT&T's proposed acquisition of T-Mobile may have had a bit of an effect.
 AT&T has announced that it and Deutsche Telekom have formally withdrawn their application related to the deal's approval that was submitted back in April.
 Interestingly, AT&T went on to say that because of the FCC's request for a hearing, it's added a $4 billion charge into its Q4 2011 financials to reflect the amount it would owe should the deal fail to be approved.
 That $4 billion breaks down into $3 billion in cash and $1 billion worth of spectrum.